GuSanle/Dr-DevLove-or-How-I-Learned-to-Stop-Analysis-Paralysis-and-Love-Writing-Massive-Amounts-of-Code/README.md

 *   **Vital Signs**: Beautiful, colored terminal output with progress bars that spin faster than your imposter syndrome.
 *   **Scalable Treatment**: Works for personal projects and massive organizations alike.
 *   **Time Travel**: Check your stats for `today`, `this week`, `this month`, or `this year`.
+*   **Evidence Collection**: Export all commit messages to a Markdown file for AI analysis or boss-pleasing reports.
 *   **Triage Mode**: Automatically sorts repositories by last push date, so you see your most recent "saves" first.

 ## 📥 Intake (Installation)